grafana/alloy/docs/sources/reference/components/database_observability/database_observability.mysql.md

 ## Compatible components

-`grafanacloud.database_observability.mysql` can accept arguments from the following components:
+`database_observability.mysql` can accept arguments from the following components:

 - Components that export [Loki `LogsReceiver`](../../../compatibility/#loki-logsreceiver-exporters)

-`grafanacloud.database_observability.mysql` has exports that can be consumed by the following components:
+`database_observability.mysql` has exports that can be consumed by the following components:

 - Components that consume [Targets](../../../compatibility/#targets-consumers)